Ed Halicki (American football): Professional football

 Halicki played professional football in the NFL as a back for the Frankford Yellow Jackets during their 1929 and 1930 season.
 In a 17–0 victory over Clifton Heights during the 1929 season, he accounted for 10 of Frankford's 17 points on a field goal, a touchdown run, and an extra point.

 He finished the 1930 season with the Minneapolis Red Jackets.
 He appeared in a total of 32 NFL games, 19 of them as a starter.
 He scored 74 points during his NFL career (10 touchdowns, one field goal, and 11 extra points).
 He also played professional baseball in the St. Louis Cardinals organization.

-Later years
+Later life

 After his football career ended, he lived in the Askam section of Hanover Township, Pennsylvania.
 He was a teacher at Hanover Township High School for nearly 40 years from 1932 to 1971.
 He was also Hanover's football coach for 20 years, compiling a record of 92-77-1.
 He also served in the United States Navy during World War II.

 In 1983, he was inducted into the Bucknell University Athletic Hall of Fame based on his contributions as an athlete.

 He died in 1986 at age 80 at St. Stanislaus Medical Center in Sheatown, Pennsylvania.